 Despite being under house arrest for the past two years, Alina Bárbara has not stopped her monthly protests.

-The Academic Freedom Observatory also issued an alert this Thursday regarding arbitrary detention, addressed to organizations such as UNESCO, the European Union in Cuba, Scholars at Risk, the Inter-American Commission on Human Rights, and Amnesty International.
+The Academic Freedom Observatory also issued an alert this Thursday regarding arbitrary detention, directed to organizations such as UNESCO, the European Union in Cuba, Scholars at Risk, the Inter-American Commission on Human Rights, and Amnesty International.

-Doctor of Philosophical Sciences, corresponding member of the Academy of History of Cuba, and university professor in Matanzas, Alina Bárbara was expelled from the Union of Writers and Artists of Cuba for her civic stance.
+Doctor in Philosophical Sciences, corresponding member of the Academy of History of Cuba, and university professor in Matanzas, Alina Bárbara was expelled from the Union of Writers and Artists of Cuba for her civic stance.

 Filed under: